pipalacademy/kubernetes-workshop/graphviz-api/README.md

 # How to run

-To run server on port 8000:
+To run the server on port 8000:

-    $ python api.py

-To run in production use:

     $ gunicorn -w 4 api:app -b 0.0.0.0:8000